CelularBat/old_ICM_Meteo/README.md

+# Client for Old ICM Meteo

-This is a lightweight Web/Android client for Polish meteo service: https://old.meteo.pl/ .
-It serves current meteorograms for defined locations in Poland and neighboarhood countries.
+This is a lightweight Web/Android client for Polish meteo service: https://old.meteo.pl/.

+ - It serves actual meteorograms for defined locations in Poland and neighboarhood countries.
-It is optimised to download minimal amount of data required to work, so it is lightweight for API.
-GUI is simple.
-With extended search option you can add any, even the smallest village to your favorite list.
+ - It is optimised to download minimal amount of data required to work.
+So it is very lightweight for API.
+ -  With extended search option you can add any, even the smallest village to your favorite list.

-Instruction:

-Double click on meteogram for full screen graph mode.
-Double click to undo.
-Long press on favorited city to remove it from the list.

-Building:

-I've made this APP as my first try to make Android Application in NodeJS.
-It uses https://android-js.github.io/ for this purpose.

-Build instruction:

-Install required packets:
+ - Using experimental technology to be both Web App and Android App.
+Created in NodeJS, using [androidJS](https://android-js.github.io/) for compiling to .apk

+# Web Preview

+## Instruction for Web App
+use web-only branch

     npm install

-For Web App:
     npm run dev

+## Instruction for Android App
-For Android Add:
+Use Android branch

+    npm install

 Install androidjs builder:

     npm install -g androidjs-builder

 Update SDK:

     androidjs update

 Build .apk with

     androidjs build

 or

     androidjs build --release

 as described here:
 https://android-js.github.io/docs/packaging_app.html

-Tips I've learned about androidjs: